 Most hotel rooms are reasonably comfortable, but sleeping in a hotel is not the same as sleeping in your own bed.
-You can make your hotel room more comfortable by bringing a few items with you from home.
+You can make your hotel room more comfortable by planning ahead and bringing a few items with you.

 Choose Your Hotel Room Before You Arrive